 B. Non-Utility Stakeholders

-Non-utility stakeholders believe the utilities have not shown the need for real-time data for systems smaller than 1 MW.
-Additionally, non-utility stakeholders remain very concerned about the implications on project economics of reducing the telemetry threshold, especially when the technical requirements are still not settled and the costs any such requirement may engender are uncapped.
+Non-utility stakeholders believe the IOUs have not shown the need for real-time data for systems smaller than 1 MW.
+Additionally, non-IOU stakeholders remain very concerned about the implications on project economics of reducing the telemetry threshold, especially when the technical requirements are still not settled and the costs any such requirement may engender are uncapped.
 DER providers are comfortable sharing data for a wider universe of customers when doing so does not impose material costs.
 Any consideration of reducing the threshold for the telemetry requirement will have to clearly consider the costs and benefits of doing so and the implications on project economics.

 Maintain the threshold for requiring telemetry at 1 MWac.

-The utilities should adopt the following technical requirements for telemetry:
+Require the IOUs to adopt the following technical requirements for telemetry:

 Facilities can report measurements in a way that is consistent with the current best practice from SCE.
 This involves a customer-owned data acquisition system with a hard-wired serial connection to a Serial Device Server that uses a Virtual Private Network tunnel via a dedicated internet connection.